 In the past, surgery may have meant a lengthy hospital stay to recover.
 With modern

-medical advances, people now have several options, depending on the diagnosis and
+medical advances, people now have several choices, depending on the diagnosis and

-Inpatient surgery.
-Some of the more intensive surgeries still require you to stay overnight or longer
+Some of the more intensive surgeries still need you to stay overnight or longer in

-in a hospital setting.
-This allows clinical staff to monitor your recovery and ensures
+a hospital setting.
+This allows clinical staff to monitor your recovery and to make

 allow you to recover and go home on the same day.
 Outpatient surgery, when appropriate,

 has proven to reduce costs, reduce stress, speed up the recovery process, and reduce

 the time lost from work and family life.
 Outpatient surgery may also be called same-day

 surgery, in-and-out surgery, and ambulatory surgery.
 And, outpatient surgery is often